darrylcauldwell/darrylcauldwell.github.io/_posts/2019-08-01-cloud-assembly-ansible.markdown

 ## Ansible Headless
 Ansible does not require a single controlling machine, any Linux machine can run Ansible.
 The absence of a central management server requirement can greatly increase availability, simplify disaster-recovery planning and increased security (no single point of control).

+When we use this deployment model each server has Ansible installed and has inventory file with a single entry namely localhost.
+We create a Cloud Assembly blueprint which includes cloud-init configuration to pull an Ansible playbook from a repository and execute it locally.
+Here the Ansible playbook is specific to the server role on which it will be ran.

 An simplified example of how to deploy an application using this deployment architecture using Cloud Assembly is described [here](https://github.com/darrylcauldwell/titoAnsibleHeadless).

 ## Ansible Server